-The Student Experience Survey, carried out every two years, collects feedback from the student body on a range of topics relating to the student lifecycle.
-The results are considered in a number of different ways, including by the Pro-Vice Chancellor, the programme team, principal committees and departments at the University of London responsible for the different aspects of the student experience.
-Once the findings have been considered in detail, responses are published from both the University of London and from the individual Programme Directors.
+The principal channel for collecting feedback from students is the Student Experience Survey.
+Carried out every two years, it collects feedback from the student body on a range of topics relating to the student lifecycle.
+The results are analysed externally and then considered in a number of different ways, including by the programme team, principal committees and the senior leadership team.
+Details of any resulting actions taken are published on the Virtual Learning Environment and the Student Portal.